Granulocyte colony-stimulating factor: Pharmaceutical variants

-Another form of rhG-CSF called lenograstim is synthesised in Chinese Hamster Ovary cells (CHO cells).
+Another form of rhG-CSF called lenograstim is synthesised in Chinese hamster ovary cells (CHO cells).
 As this is a mammalian cell expression system, lenograstim is indistinguishable from the 174-amino acid natural human G-CSF.
 No clinical or therapeutic consequences of the differences between filgrastim and lenograstim have yet been identified, but there are no formal comparative studies.

+In 2015, filgrastim was included on the WHO Model List of Essential Medicines, a list containing the medications considered to be most effective and safe to meet the most important needs in a health system.

 Research

 G-CSF when given early after exposure to radiation may improve white blood cell counts, and is stockpiled for use in radiation incidents.

 Mesoblast planned in 2004 to use G-CSF to treat heart degeneration by injecting it into the blood-stream, plus SDF (stromal cell-derived factor) directly to the heart.

 G-CSF has been shown to reduce inflammation, reduce amyloid beta burden, and reverse cognitive impairment in a mouse model of Alzheimer's disease.